ibm-cloud-docs/vpc/block_storage_is_manage.md

 You cannot delete an active block storage volume.
 To delete a volume, first [detach it](#detach) from the virtual server instance, then follow these steps:

 1. Navigate to the list of all block storage volumes.
 In the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}/vpc-ext), go to **Menu icon ![Menu icon](../../icons/icon_hamburger.svg) > VPC Infrastructure > Storage > Block storage volumes**.
-1. Locate the volume you want to delete and then click the overflow icon (...) to open a list of options.
+1. Locate the volume that you want to delete and then click the overflow icon (...) to open a list of options.
 1. From the options menu, click **Delete**.
 1. Confirm the deletion.

 ## Automatic deletion of block storage data volumes
 {: #auto-delete}

-Using the Auto Delete feature, you can specify that a block storage data volume be automatically deleted when you delete an instance to which it is attached.
+Using the Auto Delete feature, you can specify that a block storage data volume is automatically deleted when you delete an instance to which it is attached.

 **Note**: You don't have to set automatic deletion for boot volumes.
 Boot volumes are created during instance creation and automatic deletion is enabled by default.
 When you delete the instance, the boot volume is also deleted.